 IC Markets has a wider range of trading forex & CFD trading instruments compared to other popular brokers in Kenya.

 Web & Mobile Trading Platforms

-IC Markets has 2 most popular third party trading platforms.
+IC Markets has the 2 most popular third-party trading platforms.

 One is Metatrader (MT4 & MT5) by MetaQuotes Softwares and cTrader platform suite developed by Spotware systems.

 Overall, IC Markets is a Metatrader supporting broker.
-So you will get access to desktop platform, web based interface & mobile apps for Android, iOS.
+So you will get access to the desktop platform, web-based interface & mobile apps for Android, iOS.

 Their platform is easy to use & quick.
 We did not experience any hold time or freezing on their apps or desktop platform.

 IC Markets Support